 There’s no greater gift than deciding in advance what your goals, values, and preferences would be for your future medical care.
-This will allow you to know that everything is taken care of.
+This step will allow you to plan for unexpected consequences.
 It will be the last gift you can give.

 What You Will Learn:

 - Why do families need advance care planning?

 - What are the consequences of procrastinating for advance care planning?

 - Where do I start exploring care options?

 Discussing and documenting your wishes, and appointing a representative to make those decisions if you cannot, is a priceless gift.
 But, unfortunately, family members often face the difficult position of deciding what medical course to follow for a loved one.
 Why?
 Because organized planning never happened.

 Regardless of the outcome, agonizing over whether they made the right decisions occurs.
 In some cases, a family bitterly divides over what course to follow.
 It might be one of the most challenging discussions you’ll ever have but by far one of the most important.

 It’s never too soon to appoint a representative if you can’t voice your wishes.
 Everyone over the age of 18 should do so regardless of their medical status.
 In Massachusetts, this person is a Health Care Proxy (HCP), while in New Hampshire, the label is Power of Attorney for Health Care (POA for Health Care).

 We highly advise appointing a backup decision-maker if your initial contact becomes unavailable.
 Your HCP/POA should be someone you not only trust but someone familiar with advanced care planning.